elifesciences/elife-xpub-formula/README.md

 This repository contains instructions for installing and configuring the `elife-xpub` project.

-This repository provides two ways to deploy `elife-xpub`:
+This repository provides two ways to deploy `elife-xpub`.

+[MIT licensed](LICENCE.txt)

+## `salt/`

-- `salt/`: should be structured as any Saltstack formula should, but it should also conform to the structure required by the [builder](https://github.com/elifesciences/builder) project.
+Should be structured as any Saltstack formula should, but it should also conform to the structure required by the [builder](https://github.com/elifesciences/builder) project.
-- `helm/`: provides a `elife-xpub` Helm chart for deployment on a Kubernetes cluster.

 The project that this formula actually deploys is called [elife-xpub-deployment](https://github.com/elifesciences/elife-xpub-deployment) and has a `docker-compose` configuration targeting a Docker image of `elife-xpub`.

-[MIT licensed](LICENCE.txt)
+This deployment mode is used in all production-line environments: `end2end`, `staging`, `prod`.

+## `helm/`

+Provides a `elife-xpub` Helm chart for deployment on a Kubernetes cluster.

+This deployment mode is only supported for testing environments, such as temporary environments created to demo a pull request.

-## Helm chart
+### Helm chart release

 To release a new version of the Helm chart: